agilepro/software-craftsmanship/docs/Coding/Optimization/test-exceptional-conditions-first.md

 }
 ```

 The only difference between these is how the invalid email address is handled.
 It is a small, and subtle change.
 The first block tests that the email address is valid, and then has a block handling the correct email, followed by an else block throwing an exception.
 The second example tests for an invalid email address, and immediately throws an exception.
 Then for the rest of the method we know that the email address is valid.
 By putting the test and the throw together, it is obvious that the rest of the logic is only for valid email addresses, and does not tolerate them.
 That is: an invalid email address stops the processing and nothing else here will do anything because an exception is thrown.
 We get that possible error situation off the table.
-We don’t have two blocks: one block for valid email, and another for invalid.
+We don't have two blocks: one block for valid email, and another for invalid.
 We have one code that tests and stops processing of invalid email, and so we can then focus on the logic with the assumption that all real situations will have valid email addresses.

 ## What if there are many tests?